Distracted Driving Accident & Injury Attorney in New Orleans, LA

 What are Louisiana’s laws regarding the use of phones while driving?

-Unless you are a school bus driver, most drivers are able to use their cell phone while driving.
+Unless you are a school bus driver, most drivers may use their cell phones while driving.
 There are a few exceptions, though.

 Drivers under age 17 cannot use a phone at all while driving.
-They cannot make or receive any type of calls or texts.
+They cannot make or receive any calls or texts.
 Violations are a moving violation and primary offense, which means officers can pull them over for that purpose only.
-Violators face a fine of $100 for first offense; $250 for subsequent offenses; and double fines if they were involved in a crash.
+Violators would face a fine of $100 for the first offense, $250 for subsequent offenses, and double penalties if they were involved in a crash.
 (R.S.
 32:300.7)

 It is a secondary offense, though, which means an officer has to have another reason to pull them over.
 New drivers who are violating this rule can receive fines of up to $175 for their first offense and up to $500 for subsequent violations.
 And if they were using a hands-on phone and a crash occurs, their fines may double.
 (R.S.
 32:300.6)

 Louisiana bans all drivers from texting while driving, as per R.S.
 32:300.5.
 The only time you can use your handheld phone is for calls, navigation and GPS, and emergencies.
 Texting while driving is a moving violation and a primary offense.
 First offenses are punishable by a $175 fine, and subsequent offenses mean a $500 fine.